-- Membership numbers overall membership numbers increased by 239 or 1.2% from the previous year.
-The reduction in the number of Fellows was as expected.
-There was reduction in the number of associate members but growth in the Licentiate and Member grades. - Educational activity the number of registration and specialist portfolios issued increased year on year.
+- Membership numbers overall membership numbers fell by 1,255 or 6% from the previous year, most of this was attributable to student memberships.
+There was also a reduction in the number of Fellows was as expected, but growth in the Associate, Licentiate and Member grades. - Educational activity the number of registration and specialist portfolios issued increased year on year.
 The number of degree assessments was significantly higher.
-Turnaround times were broadly on target or ahead of target.
-There was a full programme of Institute exams in the year, and candidate numbers on the distance-learning qualifications continued to grow. - Financial performance- the surplus on income and expenditure was higher than expected in 2023.
-The surplus on Congress exceeded expectations.
-Education income exceeded target but strategy expenditure significantly lower than planned.
-There was a positive return from the investment portfolio of £826,000 despite significant turbulence in the investment markets during the year. - Staff turnover and sickness levels sickness levels remained in line with expectations for an organisation of this size.
+Turnaround times suffered at peak times during the year.
+There was a full programme of Institute exams in the year, and candidate numbers on the distance-learning qualifications continued to grow. - Financial performance- the deficit on ongoing activities was less than the target deficit in 2024.
+There was a positive return from the investment portfolio of £1,037,000. - Staff turnover and sickness levels sickness levels remained in line with expectations for an organisation of this size.
 Staff turnover was higher than expected, particularly in the education and membership teams.
 The job market remained very competitive during the year.